Instruments

 Bass

-Mathew predominantly plays Hofner 500/1 violin basses, made famous by Paul McCartney.
-Mathew has two variants of this iconic instrument; the “Cavern” model as used by McCartney during the Beatles’ Hamburg days and on their early records, and the ’63 model, which has been McCartney’s bass of choice for almost sixty years.
+Hofner 500/1 violin basses – as made famous by Paul McCartney.
+You will see two variants of this iconic instrument; the “Cavern” model as used by McCartney during the Beatles’ Hamburg days and on their early records, and the ’63 model, which has been McCartney’s bass of choice for almost sixty years.

 Guitars